Beth Mead: Early life

 Mead started playing football when she was six years old.
-Her mother wanted her to run off her boundless energy and took her to a Saturday morning football session on a village field in Hinderwell, which was run by a volunteer coach.
-The coach was concerned that Mead would be the only girl in the session but, when her mother came back an hour later to pick Mead up from her first session, the coach remarked that Mead was rougher than most of the boys.
-She played with the local boys on that bobbly community field as much as possible.
+Her mother took her to a Saturday morning football session on a village field to encourage her to expend energy.
+Initially concerned that Mead would be the only girl in the session, the coach later remarked that Mead was rougher than most of the boys.

-Mead took part in many sports, including cross-country running, netball, cricket, and field hockey, but "football always hit [her] different."
-She said: "Football is my first love; my one true love."
-One day, Mead's local senior cricket team was one short.
-She joined in for the day and caught two balls from her brother's bowling.
-The local newspaper called it 'The Mead Show'.
+Mead took part in many sports, including cross-country running, netball, cricket, and field hockey, but ‘‘football always hit [her] different.’’
+She has described football as her ‘‘one true love.’’
+Mead joined in with her local senior men's cricket team and caught two balls from her brother's bowling; she states that the local newspaper described it as the ‘Mead Show.’